szmania/mach_armchair_general_mods/README.md

 3. Run with empire_start_wali_mach.bat file. (this will start WALI and Empire Total War; and monitor if Empire.exe is running and kill WALI when Empire.exe closes)

+## Is it Compatible with my mods?
+Machiavelli's Armchair General Mods should be compatible with ALL mods.

 ## Found a Bug???
 Post bugs [HERE](https://github.com/szmania/MACH_armchair_general_mods/issues)